dfyda/slothful-crud/docs/fundamentals/endpoints/read-browse-selectable.md

 ### Response Codes
 - **200 OK**: Returns a `PagedResults<BaseEntityDto>` object containing the paginated list of selectable DTOs.
-- **404 Not Found**: Returns a `NotFoundResult` if no items are found.
 - **400 Bad Request**: Returns a `BadRequestResult` if the request is invalid.

 ### Request Parameters
-The browse selectable endpoint requires the `page` parameter in the path and an `query` parameter containing fields used for filtering and sorting the browsed list of objects.
+The browse selectable endpoint requires the `page` parameter in the path and a `query` parameter containing fields used for filtering and sorting the browsed list of objects.
 The query parameter includes:

 - **Search**: Specific field for filtering the objects.
-- **Rows**: (ushort) Specifies the number of items on the paginated page.
+- **Rows**: (ushort) Specifies the requested page size used by pagination (`Skip/Take`).
 - **SortDirection**: (string) Specifies the sorting direction (accepted values: `asc`, `desc`).
 - **SortBy**: (string) Specifies the name of the class property to sort by.